TLe2023/PaymentFraudDetection/README.md

 ## 2. Executive Summary

 This publication includes or references synthetic data provided by J.P.
 Morgan.
-Exploratory data analysis suggested that the fraudulent rate increases with the increase of the transactional amount.
-The original, large, and extremely imbalanced dataset was split into two datasets, a **Low Amount dataset**, and a **High Amount dataset**, with the upper fence value of the transactional amount - **USD 1,000** - as the threshold so that different strategies of model training and evaluation would be employed for each dataset.
+Exploratory data analysis suggested that the fraudulent rate increases with the increase of the transaction amount.
+The original large and imbalanced dataset was split into two datasets, a **Low Amount dataset**, and a **High Amount dataset**, with **USD 1,000** - as the threshold between the two datasets; this allows for different strategies of model training and evaluation for each dataset.

-Each dataset was balanced to 50/50 before training the models.
+Each dataset was balanced to have the same number of fraudulant and non-fraudulant samples before training the models.
 Accuracy was used to measure the performance of the models trained in both Low and High Amount datasets.
 In addition, F1 score (a balance of Precision and Recall) was applied to the Low Amount dataset while F2 score (more weight was placed on Recall) was used to measure the performance of the models trained on the High Amount dataset.
 Additional measurements and criteria such as ROC-AUC (receiver operating characteristic – area under curve), AP (average precision), speed and interpretability were considered when evaluating the models.

 On the **Low Amount** dataset, **eXtreme Gradient Boosting (XGB)** was selected based on its speed, performance and its acceptable interpretability.
-It achieved **92% Accuracy, 92% F1, 98% ROC-AUC** and **98% AP** scores.
+It achieved **92% Accuracy score, 92% F1 score, 98% ROC-AUC score** and **98% AP score**.

-On the **High Amount** dataset, **Decision Trees (DT)** was selected with **perfect scores** of **100% Accuracy, F2, ROC-AUC and AP**.
+On the **High Amount** dataset, **Decision Trees (DT)** was selected with **perfect scores** of **100% for Accuracy, F2, ROC-AUC and AP**.

 ## 3. Methodology